Matthijn/Moya/Readme.md

 ```

 ## Nested parameters
-Sometimes you want to sent a nested dictionary, which is also easy with Smoya.
+Sometimes you want to sent a nested dictionary, which is also easy.
 Just use structs within your definition struct:

 ```
 // Define a struct to embed which should implement the Marker protocol (which is empty and is only used for reflection)